Number E Small Batch Tea

 Besides the challenge of getting the brand out there and having as many people try and buy their teas, Auger and Pelletier face the same sorts of challenges of any growing firm looking to expand – how to pay for the equipment, facilities and processes you need in order to take the business to the next level.

 “It’s all these expenses related to expansion, like commercial equipment – everything is extremely costly.
 We are talking tens upon tens of thousands of dollars to expand.
 So, one of the challenges is to do it the right way, without having to risk everything, because we want to get that going.
-But we’re doing it the right way and we are willing to invest a lot and put a lot of time into it,” Auger said, adding that developing the process for the canning of the sparkling water could also be a make-or-break challenge, particularly when it comes to the water that will be used.
+But we’re doing it the right way and we are willing to invest a lot and put a lot of time into it,” Auger said, adding that developing the process for the canning of the sparkling tea could also be a make-or-break challenge.

 For more information on Number E Small Batch Teas, visit https://www.numberetea.com/home-1